 Steamboat U-14 boys open youth soccer tournament with a win

-STEAMBOAT SPRINGS — “Who are we?,” Brad Church asked his team after a game.
+STEAMBOAT SPRINGS — “Who are we?”
+Brad Church asked his team after a game.

 “Steamboat,” the 12- and 13-year-old boys responded.

-“First half or second half?,” Church asked.
+“First half or second half?”
+Church asked.

 “Second half,” the team answered.